HrishikeshP-01/DBFundamentals_Concepts/README.md

 - Create schema for DB
 - Responsible for database design & architecture
 - Create storage structures – tables & relationships
+3. Application developers – build apps that interact with the DB